Empirical Framework for Cournot Oligopoly with Private Information: Model

 On the supply side, let there be $\mathcal I \geq 2 $ firms in each market $t$ that compete in quantities.
 And let $\mathscr I = \{ 1,\dots, \mathcal I\}$ denote the set of firms.
-We begin by assuming that firms are heterogeneous in terms of their production costs.
+We begin by assuming that firms are heterogeneous in their production costs.
 For $i=1,\dots,\mathcal I$, let $V_{it}\geq 0$ denote firm $i$'s inefficiency parameter (or simply, firm $i$'s private cost) in market $t$, and we assume that $V_{it}$ is firm $i$'s private information.
-Furthermore, we allow $i$'s variable cost in market $t$ to depend on $i$'s private cost $V_{it}$ and a cost shock $W_t\in\mathbb{R}$ that is common across all firms.
-In particular, let $i$'s total variable cost of producing $q_{it}$ in market $t$ be
+Furthermore, we allow $i$'s variable cost in market $t$ to depend on $i$'s private cost $V_{it}$ and a cost shock $W_t\in\mathbb{R}$ common across all firms.